BarquistLab/RIF-seq_repo/README.md

 4. **Fitting the Stan model**

 Below, we explain how to export the sequencing data to the R dump file RIF-seq_data.R.
+Alternatively, the JSON format can be used.
 After formatting the data, fit the decay rates using the following command

 ```
 ./LNM sample data file=RIF-seq_data.R